salman-h-khan/PL-ZSD_Release/README.md

 ![Qualitative Results](https://salman-h-khan.github.io/images/Fig5_PL-ZSD.JPG)
 *The above results are for Generalized Zero-shot detection setting.
 The seen/unseen objects are enclosed in yellow/red bounding boxes.*

+## Notes on Pascal VOC experiment
+The number of images used to evaluate seen classes is not mentioned in the paper.
+We have used 4836 images from test+val set of 2007, where no unseen image appeared.
+Thus, the seen performances are the traditional detection performance of the final model.
+It is not generalized ZSD.
+To get exact images used for seen detection, please find `VOC/testval_voc07_seen.csv` at the following [link](https://www.dropbox.com/s/bqx4vq9fpy4ebqf/VOC.zip?dl=0).

 ## Tests in the wild
 We run the PL-ZSD model on two example videos from the [Youtube-8M](https://research.google.com/youtube8m/) dataset from Google AI.
 The demo videos contain several seen (e.g., pottend plant, person, hand-bag) and unseen classes (cat, train, suitcase).
 Note that we do not apply any pre/post processing procedure across temporal domain to smooth out the predictions.